wa-img

 Certification to ISO 14001 delivers strategic and operational advantages:

-• You gain access to contracts and tenders.
-Many developers, government projects, or utilities require ISO 14001 or evidence of EMS in supplier evaluation.
+• You have access to contracts and tenders.
+Large developers, government projects, or utilities also need ISO 14001 or evidence of EMS in assessment of supplier.

 • You drive operational efficiency and cost savings.
 Resource use, energy, waste and material consumption often reduce when managed.